Lego Mindstorms: Launch

+The Lego Mindstorms Robotics Invention System (RIS) was released September 1998 at a retail price of $199.
+Instead of being sold at toy stores, the product was sold at electronics stores like Best Buy and CompUSA, due to the relatively high cost of the set.

+The entire production run (of between 60,000 and 100,000 units) sold out within 3 months.

+The second edition of the RIS, Robotics Invention System 1.5, was released in the summer of 1999, with a third edition, RIS 2.0, launched in 2001.

+Fanbase and "Right-to-Hack"

-Lego Mindstorms was released on 1 September 1998 at a retail price of $199.
-The entire production run (of between 60 and 100 thousand units) sold out within 3 months.
-Despite being aimed towards children, the kit quickly found an audience with adults and hackers of all ages; Lego company surveys had determined that seventy percent of Lego Mindstorms Hobbyists were adults.
-Shortly following the product's launch, hobbyists began sharing reverse-engineered versions of the RCX brick's Microcode and Firmware on the internet, leading to the development of alternative programming languages for the RCX such as "Not Quite C" (NQC) and alternative operating systems for the brick like legOS.
-The Lego Group was surprised by the products embrace by adult hobbyists, and was not sure how to respond to the sharing of proprietary code.
-The Mindstorms team would determine that the embrace of the product by the hacking community proved that the product was worth developing; In order to foster this burgeoning community, an official forum was established on the Lego website and a "right to hack" clause was added to end user license agreement of the Lego Mindstorms software.
+Despite being aimed towards children, the Robotics Invention System quickly found an audience with adults and hackers of all ages; Lego company surveys conducted a few months after launch determined that seventy percent of Lego Mindstorms Hobbyists were adults.
+Shortly following the product's launch, adult hobbyists began sharing reverse-engineered versions of the RCX brick's Microcode and Firmware on the internet, leading to the development of alternative programming languages for the RCX such as "Not Quite C" (NQC) and alternative operating systems for the brick like lejOS.
+The Lego Group briefly considered sending cease-and-desist letters to websites sharing the RCX's proprietary code.
+However, The Mindstorms team successfully argued that the embrace of the product by the hacking community proved that the product was worth developing.
+In order to foster this burgeoning community, an official forum was established on the Lego website and a "right to hack" clause was added to end user license agreement of the Lego Mindstorms software.
+An official software developers kit for the RCX would later be released on the Mindstorms website.
+A number of products focusing on the RIS were released by adult hobbyists, including how-to books, and unofficial sensors and hardware.
+A convention for Lego Mindstorms hobbyists, named Mindfest, started in 1999.